- Greece Cities - Alaxandroupolis, Corinth, Heraklion, Ioannina, Kalamata, Kavala, Patra, Sparta, Thessaloniki, Volos

 Some Major Rivers Of Greece :

 The Achelous is another major river that flows through Greece.
 The Achelous is also called the Thoas or the Thestios.
-With its origin in the ancient region of Acarnania, the river drains into the Ioonian Sea after running a course of about 134 miles.
+With its origin in the ancient region of Acarnania, the river drains into the Ionian Sea after running a course of about 134 miles.

-The 134 mile long River Pineios originates in the Pindus Mountains and drains into the Aegean Sea near Syomio.
+The 134-mile-long River Pineios originates in the Pindus Mountains and drains into the Aegean Sea near Syomio.
 The Pineios valley is a rich and fertile region and many important cities such as Larissa, Kalabaka and Trikala lie on the banks of the Pineios and its tributary, the Lithaios.

 The Eurotas, also called the Evrotas, flows mainly through the Laconia prefecture and is one of the most important rivers of the Peloponnese.
-The Eurotas is fed by the springs in Laconia, Arcadia, and Pellana.
+The Eurotas are fed by the springs in Laconia, Arcadia, and Pellana.
 The river runs about 51 miles through Greece and drains into the Laconian Gulf.

 The Nestos rises in the Rila Mountains of Bulgaria and enters Greece.
-Nestos is considered the natural boundary between Thrace and Greek Macedonia.
+The Nestos is considered the natural boundary between Thrace and Greek Macedonia.
 In all the Nestos is about 142 miles long and empties its waters into the Aegean Sea near Thasos.
 The Dospat River forms its longest tributary.

 The Struma River, also known as the Strymon, has its source in the Vitosha Mountain in Bulgaria.
-The Struma feeds the Lake Kerkini in Greece.
+The Struma feeds Lake Kerkini in Greece.
 The river then flows through Greece into the Aegean Sea at the Strymonian Gulf in Serres prefecture.

 A number of small rivers and tributaries criss-cross Greece to form the beautiful, fertile country.
-The River Map of Greece provides you a detailed view of the major rivers flowing through the country.
+The River Map of Greece provides you with a detailed view of the major rivers flowing through the country.